Przemson01/Przemson01/README.md

 - 👋 Hi, I’m @Przemson01
-- 👨🏻‍💻 I work as an IT specialist in a cosmetics company.
+- 👨🏻‍💻 I work as an IT specialist.
 - 📫 How to reach me?
 Just contact przemekszuflat@hotmail.com